Impact of Elections on the Indian Economic Market: History So Far

 NDA (National Democratic Alliance)

-Policy reforms the Modi government undertook at the initial stage, such as fiscal consolidation and curbing inflation, drove the Sensex by nine percentage points.
+Policy reforms the Modi government undertook at the initial stage, such as fiscal consolidation and curbing inflation, drove up the Sensex by nine percentage points.

 2019